Vernon Ellis: Education

 Ellis was educated at Magdalen College School, before going to Magdalen College, Oxford, to study Philosophy, Politics and Economics (PPE).
 He graduated in 1969 and became a Fellow of the Institute of Chartered Accountants (FCA) in 1973.

 Career

 Ellis worked at Accenture (formerly Andersen Consulting) from 1969, becoming a Partner in 1979, Managing Partner (UK) 1986–89, Managing Partner EMEAI 1989–2000 and International Chairman 2000–08.
 He was a Senior Adviser to Accenture 2008–10.
 Whilst at Accenture, he was involved with business school advisory boards at IMD, INSEAD and Oxford.
-From 2001 to 2005 he was Chair of the Prince of Wales Business Leaders Forum; Council, World Economic Forum, 1999–2001; deputy chair, Mayor of Seoul's International Business Advisory Council; UK private sector delegate, G8 Digital Opportunities Task Force, 2000–02.
+From 2001 to 2005 he was Chair of the Prince of Wales International Business Leaders Forum; Council, World Economic Forum, 1999–2001; deputy chair, Mayor of Seoul's International Business Advisory Council; UK private sector delegate, G8 Digital Opportunities Task Force, 2000–02.

-Ellis has been a director of FTI Consulting Inc. since 2012.
-He was Chair of One Medical Group from 2010 to 2019 and has been Chair of Martin Randall Travel since 2008.
+Ellis was a director of FTI Consulting Inc. 2012-23.
+He was Chair of One Medical Group 2010 to 2019 and Chair of Martin Randall Travel 2008-24.

 In April 2010 he succeeded Lord Kinnock as Chair of the British Council.